 In the after rain mist, moonlight shone through the window and cast her in a silver sheen.
-For three decades, Timothy had yearned for this moment.
+For three decades, Malcolm had yearned for this moment.
 He had kept Sharon’s phone number and address from when they had parted tucked underneath a box of cufflinks.
 What’s the point? he would think just when he was that close to picking up the phone or writing a letter.
-Time wore on, and Timothy kept her contact merely as a souvenir.
+Time wore on, and Malcolm kept her contact merely as a souvenir.

 Then came Facebook.
 Although they weren’t connected as friends (the wife had a habit of monitoring his account), in the ten years since he had messaged Sharon, they communicated by e-mail in ways that at first were platonic, mostly birthday well-wishes.
-Timothy could never forget Sharon’s birthday; they were born two days apart in the same year.
-Facebook informed him that she was single and worked as real estate broker in Los Angeles.
+Malcolm could never forget Sharon’s birthday; they were born two days apart in the same year.
+Facebook informed him that she was single and worked as a real estate broker in Los Angeles.
 Images of a woman dressed in either a summer frock or leotards, trim from a lifestyle of cycling in the company of her twin son and daughter both in their mid-teens, populated her wall.
 Sharon’s hair was still dark, but grown to the length of her shoulders.
 She wore bangs, too.
-Timothy had remembered Sharon with a pixie cut.
+Malcolm had remembered Sharon with a pixie cut.
 She used to be proud of how the cut accentuated a graceful neck.

-The photo postings gave Timothy vivid scenes with which to imagine this night.
+The photo postings gave Malcolm vivid scenes with which to imagine this night.
 Now that it was happening, Sharon was even more beautiful in person.
 Age had replaced the softness of her features with a linear sharpness, and crow’s feet formed when she smiled.
-Timothy didn’t care just as Sharon didn’t care about the change in him.
+Malcolm didn’t care just as Sharon didn’t care about the change in him.
 His girth had ballooned on account of an addiction to Coca Cola, his white hair was thinning, and bags under his eyes were as pronounced as a coin split in half imbedded in his flesh.

 “Your mom’s liver pâté,” Sharon said.